ritawi8/flowpass/docs/activity-plan.md

 - Integrate Ethers.js with ABI + contract address (5 SP)
   - Import ABI + address into frontend
   - Create a contract instance using the MetaMask provider
-- Build Customer Verification section (5 SP)  ✅
+- Build Customer Verification section (5 SP)
-  - Call `isMember(address)` from the frontend  ✅
+  - Call `isMember(address)` from the frontend
-  - Show clear result in the UI (e.g. “You are a member” / “You are not a member”)  ✅
+  - Show clear result in the UI (e.g. “You are a member” / “You are not a member”)
+  - Manual verification (reception flow): input address + check

 **Outcome:**
-A user can connect their wallet in the frontend and see whether they are a member according to the deployed smart contract.✅
+A user can connect their wallet in the frontend and see whether they are a member according to the deployed smart contract.

 ---